 As I noted previously, “the twin-engine 5.8-ton LCH is a multipurpose weapons platform and can be used against enemy tanks, armored personnel carriers, slow-moving aircraft, surface warships and even submarines.
 The LCH can also be deployed in search and rescue missions and battlefield surveillance.”

-HAL is also expecting to score export orders for India’s latest helicopter gunship (at around $18 million, the per-unit price is about that of the latest AH-64 Apache variant).
+HAL is also expecting to score export orders for India’s latest helicopter gunship (at around $18-20 million, the per-unit price is about 70 percent of the latest AH-64 Apache variant).

 ”We are now evolving into a major manufacturing hub not only for our own requirements but also for supplying to other countries in the world,” the Indian defense minister said on August 26.
 “It is now clear that we are systematically moving in a direction to evolve and develop ourselves as a major manufacturer, not only for our requirement but to supply to the other countries.”